-While a clear focus of peer-on-peer abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from peer to peer can also be abusive.
+While a clear focus of child-on-child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from child to child can also be abusive.
 These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the police.
-The principles from the bullying policy will be applied in these cases, with recognition that any police investigation will need to take priority.
+The principles from our relationships and behaviour policy will be applied in these cases, with recognition that any police investigation will need to take priority.